developer239/llama-chat/README.md

 #### Structs

 - `ModelParams`: Parameters for model initialization.
   - `n_gpu_layers` (int): Number of layers to offload to GPU.
 Set to 0 for CPU-only.
+    - Default: 0 (CPU-only)
+    - Higher values offload more layers to GPU, potentially increasing performance but requiring more GPU memory.
   - `vocab_only` (bool): Only load the vocabulary, no weights.
+    - Default: false
-It's useful when you only need to perform tokenization (converting text to token IDs) but don't need to generate text or perform inference.
-This significantly reduces memory usage and loading time.
+    - When true, it's useful for tokenization tasks, significantly reducing memory usage and loading time.
   - `use_mmap` (bool): Use memory mapping for faster loading.
+    - Default: true
+    - Enables faster model loading but may use more virtual memory.
   - `use_mlock` (bool): Force system to keep model in RAM.
+    - Default: false
+    - When true, prevents the model from being swapped out, potentially improving performance but increasing memory pressure.

 - `ContextParams`: Parameters for context initialization.
   - `n_ctx` (size_t): Size of the context window (in tokens).
+    - Default: 4096
+    - Larger values allow for longer context but require more memory.
   - `n_threads` (int): Number of threads to use for computation.
+    - Default: 6
+    - Higher values may improve performance on multi-core systems but can lead to diminishing returns.
   - `n_batch` (int): Number of tokens to process in parallel.
+    - Default: 512
+    - Larger values may improve performance but require more memory.
   - `logits_all` (bool): Return logits for all tokens in the context.
+    - Default: false
+    - When true, provides more detailed output but increases memory usage and computation time.
   - `embedding` (bool): Embed input text (not used for text generation).
+    - Default: false
+    - When true, generates embeddings instead of continuing text.

 - `SamplingParams`: Parameters for text generation sampling.
   - `max_tokens` (size_t): Maximum number of tokens to generate.
+    - Default: 1000
+    - Higher values allow for longer generated text.
   - `temperature` (float): Controls randomness in generation.
+    - Default: 0.8
-Lower values make the model more deterministic.
+    - Lower values (e.g., 0.2-0.5) make output more deterministic and focused.
+    - Higher values (e.g., 1.0-1.5) increase randomness and creativity.
   - `top_k` (int32_t): Limits sampling to the k most likely tokens.
-Lower values (e.g., 10-50) tend to produce more focused and deterministic outputs.
-Higher values (e.g., 100-1000) allow for more diverse and potentially creative outputs, but may also introduce more errors or irrelevant content.
-Setting top_k to a very high value (or the vocabulary size) effectively disables top-k sampling.
+    - Default: 45
+    - Lower values (e.g., 10-50) produce more focused outputs.
+    - Higher values (e.g., 100-1000) allow for more diversity.
+    - Set to 0 or vocabulary size to disable.
   - `top_p` (float): Limits sampling to a cumulative probability.
+    - Default: 0.95
-Lower values (e.g., 0.1-0.3) make the output more focused and conservative.
-Higher values (e.g., 0.7-0.9) allow for more diversity but may lead to less coherent text.
-Setting top_p to 1.0 effectively disables top-p sampling.
+    - Lower values (e.g., 0.1-0.3) make output more focused and conservative.
+    - Higher values (e.g., 0.7-0.9) allow for more diversity.
+    - Set to 1.0 to disable.
   - `repeat_penalty` (float): Penalty for repeating tokens.
+    - Default: 1.1
+    - Higher values (e.g., 1.2-1.5) more strongly discourage repetition.
+    - Set to 1.0 to disable.
-    - `frequency_penalty` (float): Penalty based on token frequency in the generated text.
+  - `frequency_penalty` (float): Penalty based on token frequency in generated text.
+    - Default: 0.0 (disabled)
+    - Positive values discourage frequent tokens, negative values encourage them.
-    - `presence_penalty` (float): Penalty for tokens already present in the generated text.
+  - `presence_penalty` (float): Penalty for tokens already present in generated text.
+    - Default: 0.0 (disabled)
+    - Positive values discourage tokens already present, negative values encourage them.
   - `repeat_penalty_tokens` (std::vector<llama_token>): Tokens to consider for repeat penalty.
+    - Default: empty vector
+    - Specifies which tokens to apply the repeat penalty to.

 These structs allow fine-grained control over model initialization, context setup, and text generation.
 Adjust these parameters to optimize performance and output quality for your specific use case.